 10. Missing the Forest for the Trees

 There are a lot of factors that go into determining a page’s search ranking.
 (Emphasis: a lot.)
-So, the way any single piece of content is optimized isn’t going to make-or-break your website’s search engine optimization success.
+So, the way any single piece of your content marketing is optimized isn’t going to make-or-break your website’s search engine optimization success.
 While that doesn’t mean you should get lazy with optimizing your newest blog entries, it does mean that you don’t need to sweat every detail for hours on end.

 Remember: Good content is only one factor in how a search engine ranks a website.
 The AI and machine learning techniques Google uses to process your content are also employed to evaluate qualities such as your domain’s overall authority (we also call this a “trust score”), mobile optimization, load times, and much more.
 Things like that need to be addressed and maintained regularly if you want your site to consistently rank highly.

 The Errol Morris documentary The Unknown Known discusses, among other things, some of former U.S. Secretary of Defense Donald Rumsfeld’s infamous turns of phrase.
 Two of them come to mind.
 The first is “unknown unknowns.”
 These are the things you don’t know that you don’t know.
 But there are also “unknown knowns,” or, as Rumsfeld put it, "the things you think you know, that it turns out you did not."

 This comes to mind when I think about SEO mistakes because the search landscape is constantly changing.
 A digital marketer needs to have her thumb on the pulse of dozens of things all at once—PPC campaigns, social pages, partnerships, information security, etc.—so search marketing often doesn’t get the full attention it needs.
 With so much to keep track of, what a digital marketer doesn’t realize he’s missing might make the difference between success and failure.
 So, an “unknown unknown” might be the biggest SEO mistake of all.